9/80 Work Schedule: Definition, Implementation, Pros & Cons

 If your company is looking to minimize overtime expenses, then you may find the 9/80 work schedule beneficial.

-In this schedule, you are extending the workday by 9 hours. but compressing 80 hours in two weeks.
+In this schedule, you are extending the workday by 9 hours.
+But compressing 80 hours into two weeks.

 Thus, you can reduce overtime costs while maintaining efficiency.